Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 Morning 8°C · Midday 28°C

 Dawn game drives are genuinely cold, even in summer.
-Pack a base layer, mid-layer fleece, and a light puffy — you'll use all three in a single day
+Pack a merino base layer, mid-layer fleece, and a light puffy — you'll use all three in a single day

 Soft duffel being loaded into a small bush plane on a gravel airstrip in Zimbabwe